Absolute profinite rigidity, direct products, and finite presentability: Closing Remarks

 The labelling of generators defines a short exact sequence

 where $C_N$ is the image of $\zeta\in \pi_1M$.
 The key point to observe is that this sequence and its square provide us with settings in which Lemma \ref{l:jack-up} can be applied.
-Note that all of the groups $\pi_1 M_N$ are distinct because they have different euler numbers.
 Thus we obtain:

-\begin{proposition} Let $M$ be a Seifert fibred space with base oribifold $\mathcal{O}$ and euler number $e(M)\neq 0$.
+\begin{proposition} Let $M$ be a Seifert fibred space with base oribifold $\mathcal{O}$ and Euler number $e(M)\neq 0$.
 If there are finitely many (respectively, infinitely many) Grothendieck pairs $P\hookrightarrow \pi_1M\times\pi_1M$ with $P$ finitely generated, then there are finitely many (respectively, infinitely many) Grothendieck pairs $P_N\hookrightarrow \pi_1M_N\times\pi_1M_N$ for infinitely many \SFSs $M_N$ over $\mathcal{O}$. \end{proposition}

 \begin{example} Let $M$ be the Seifert fibred space over $S^2(4,4,4)$ with fundamental group

 Following the construction described above, we add $N$-th roots to the centre with $N$ a positive odd integer.
 If $N=4k+1$, then setting $\zeta^N=z$ and writing $A=a\zeta^{-k},\ B=b\zeta^{-k},\ C=c\zeta^{-k}$ we get